Can you really make money blogging? The quick answer is YES. It takes work just like any career, but yes.

 3 truths about making a living blogging

 1. If you want to make blogging your career, you have to treat it like you would a career.

 Anyone starting a new career has to start from the ranks, and starting a career in blogging is the same.
-Succeeding in your blogging career is like climbing the corporate ladder.
+Succeeding in your blogging career is like climbing the corporate ladder (minus the cranky boss, #justsaying).
 You log in the hours, do great work, and hone your craft.
-Otherwise, your blog will just remain as a hobby, an expensive one, but that’s okay too if you want to keep it that way.

 2. If you want to make money blogging, you have to invest in your blog to start with.